 Always communicate with your baby during the massage.
 Repeat their name and the word “relax” to help them calm down.

 You can also tell a story or sing their favorite nursery rhyme as you move around their body.

 Some parents find oil too messy, while other parents use it to help eliminate skin friction from massaging.
 If you do use oil, make sure to buy one that’s odorless and edible since your baby may get it in their mouth.

 Baby massages are a wonderful, soothing therapy that calms your baby and promotes bonding time.
-But massaging doesn’t come naturally to all parents.
-So don’t be discouraged if massaging your baby doesn’t work out at first.
+However, massaging doesn’t come naturally to all parents.
+Don’t be discouraged if massaging your baby doesn’t work out at first.

 You and your baby may have to practice a few times before getting the massage just right.
-But with each practice, you’re developing a deeper, loving bond with your baby.
-So even if you don’t get the hang of baby massages at first, keep at it.
+With each practice, you’re developing a deeper, loving bond with your baby.
+Keep at it, even if you don’t get the hang of baby massages at first.
 Your baby will thank you.